-(1) Regularly update the version of software on your Smartphone.
+(1) Regularly update the version of software (operating system) on your smartphone, including all regularly released Security Patches.
 (This is critical; just do it!)

 (A) Vulnerabilities are constantly being discovered for every piece of electronic equipment, especially high value targets like smartphones.
 Updates to software versions patch these vulnerabilities and help secure your device.

 (B) iPhones/iOS: When a new version of iOS is offered for your iPhone, update it.
-(Actually, you should probably wait a few days [or a week or so] to make sure there are no major issues associated with the new version.
-Do an online search to confirm.)
+(Actually, you should probably wait a week or so to make sure there are no major issues associated with the new version.
+Do an online search to confirm any negative issues.)

-(i) The one exception to Android update problems is the Nexus and Pixel smartphones; since they are created by Google, makers of the Android OS, they can be updated more regularly, without waiting for your phone carrier, and thus tend to be more secure versions of Android.
+(i) The one exception to the Android update problem is the Pixel smartphone; since Pixel is created by Google, makers of the Android OS, they are updated more regularly, without waiting for your phone carrier, and thus tend to be more secure.

-(ii) You must at least be running Android version 6 with the latest updates.
-If your smartphone does not support this version or is no longer getting security updates, then get a new phone!
+(iii) (As of this writing) You must at least be running Android version 7.1.1 with the latest updates.
+If your smartphone does not support this version or is no longer getting security updates, then get a new smartphone!

 (A) This keeps someone from hacking into your phone if it is lost or stolen.

-(B) Make sure to have a backup of your personal data!
+(B) Make sure to have a backup of your personal data first!

-(C) Although if you have small children, you may not want to set this security feature. :-)
+(C) If you have small children, you may not want to set this security feature. :-)

-(5) Use separate passwords for important apps (email, banking, Facebook, etc.)
+(9) Use separate, strong passwords for important apps (email, banking, Facebook, etc.)

-(A) I suggest you use a password wallet program that remembers and encrypts your passwords.
+(B) SI suggest you use a password manager program that remembers and encrypts your passwords.
 Consider using Dashlane, LastPass, or 1Password.

 (A) MTD programs defend against malicious apps and network attacks.